 As you prepare to drive the screw, there are a few factors that will work against you.
 Because the pilot hole must be smaller than the screw you drive and because that hole doesn’t penetrate the mating piece (or even exit the first piece), your workpieces will shift as the screw enters the material.
 Unless clamped and especially with course threaded screws and as you drive into the mating piece, your workpieces will shift under pressure.
 Though any separation between the workpieces should correct itself as the screw pulls the joint together, to avoid an offset in the flush-ness of the joint, clamp it in place before you drive the screw.

 Because self-tapping screws act like an internal clamp inside the joint, while recommended in small amounts, gluing the joint is not totally necessary.
 Because the joint “sets” immediately (glue or not), you can remove the clamps as soon as the screw is driven.
 After the workpieces pull tightly together, the joint is complete.

 Pocket-hole joints are strong, simple and fast and although the pocket-hole is typically hidden on the inside of a project, if you’re concerned about the joint being visible, you can simply glue a plug (designed specifically for this purpose) into the pocket-hole.
 These are usually made of hardwood and can be trimmed, sanded and stained to blend perfectly into the final project. – Pocket-hole joints are used commonly for creating angles, beveled corners, cabinet frames, pictures frames, face frames, window jambs, stairs, aprons and etc.

 And that’s just about that.
-Thank you for your time and good luck in all your joinery endeavors!
+Enjoy pocket-hole joining, please post any comments or questions, and good luck in all your joinery endeavors!